 Data Origin—When using unpublished data owned or created by a researcher who is not the author or a co-author, a formal statement from the owner of the data must be sent to the Editorial Office acknowledging the use of the data and granting formal permission.

 Data Access—APPS requires that supporting data be deposited in an appropriate repository to facilitate reader access prior to submission of the manuscript.
 Genetic information, such as DNA, RNA, or protein sequences, should be submitted to an appropriate data bank, such as GenBank or EMBL.
 Alignments used to produce phylogenies must be submitted to TreeBase or to APPS to be published with the paper as supplementary material.
 The data matrices must be in an editable format (i.e., text files) for reanalysis by any interested readers following publication.
 Authors are encouraged to archive all sequences generated from next-generation sequencing techniques in a suitable public depository, such as the Sequence Read Archive of NCBI, the Sequence Read Archive of ENA, or Dryad (http://datadryad.org/).
+Any sequence library data used to develop microsatellite markers should be deposited to the Sequence Read Archive, with the Bioproject number reported in the manuscript.
 Ecological data or software information may also be deposited into Dryad or a similar publicly available site.
 Media files may also be housed on Figshare (http://figshare.com/).
 If necessary, raw data files (e.g., DNA sequences, gel images, chromatograms, data matrices) and/or electropherograms may be requested by the editors during the review process.